This is a model not a prediction. The results are based on the limited information you've provided and assumptions made about the future.

 The calculator intends to show the impact that certain choices may have, but it can't accurately predict your final super balance or retirement income as it doesn't take into account your personal circumstances.
 Unexpected events in your life and external factors such as movements in investment markets and age pension entitlements can also affect your actual results, but aren't factored into this calculator.

-This calculator contains information or advice that is intended to be general in nature and which was prepared without taking into account your personal objectives, financial situation or needs.
-Because of that, before acting on any information or advice in this calculator, please consider whether it is appropriate to your personal circumstances, talk to a financial planner and consider the relevant member guide available at www.tasplan.com.au or by calling 1800 005 166, before making an investment decision based on this advice.
+This calculator contains information or advice that's intended to be general in nature and which was prepared without taking into account your personal objectives, financial situation or needs.
+Because of that, before acting on any information or advice in this calculator, please consider whether it's appropriate to your personal circumstances, talk to a financial planner and consider the relevant Member guide available at tasplan.com.au or by calling 1800 005 166, before making an investment decision based on this advice.

 Super contributions must remain in super until you've met a condition of release.
 You need to weigh up the benefits of extra super against your other priorities, for example paying off your credit cards.

 This calculator relies on assumptions about investment returns.
 Actual returns can vary significantly from year to year, and can be negative in some years.
-Historic performance is not an indication of future returns.
+Historic performance isn't an indication of future returns.

 If you need help with financial planning, get in touch and we’ll give you a hand.